CommunityToolkit/ColorCode-Universal/readme.md

 This is a port of [ColorCode](https://colorcode.codeplex.com/) to .NET Standard.
 The original Html only formatter has been separated from the Logic, so now it can produce Syntax Highlighted code for any output.

-This Project can currently produce HTML, and Render to UWP RichTextBlocks.
+This Project can currently produce HTML, and Render to UWP and WindowsAppSDK RichTextBlocks.

 ## Usage